-Every June, residents from surrounding states come to join in the festivities of Bonnaroo music and arts festival.
-To help you stay safe and have a fun festival experience, we've come up with 5 general tips for Bonnaroo.
+Every June, residents from surrounding states come to join in the festivities of the Bonnaroo music and arts festival.
+To help you stay safe and have a fun festival experience, we’ve come up with 5 general tips for Bonnaroo.

 Whether you are camping for the entire weekend or driving each day, you are going to spend the majority of your time in the hot sun, surrounded by thousands of other attendees.
 Do yourself a favor and stay hydrated.
 Bring more water than you think you need, and freeze some so it stays cool.
 This can prevent you from fainting during your favorite act and save you from a miserable trip to the E.R.

 The weather at Bonnaroo typically involves a lot of sunshine.
-Save yourself from a painful sunburn, and use sunscreen.
+Save yourself from painful sunburn, and use sunscreen.
 Look for a high-SPF, sweat-resistant option that can be applied to your face.
 Use it consistently and excessively to maximize its effectiveness.

-Walking around Bonnaroo, especially at night, can be treacherous; a number of plants are not friendly for human skin, including poison ivy.
+Walking around Bonnaroo, especially at night, can be treacherous; a number of plants are not friendly to human skin, including poison ivy.
 Tecnu is the perfect preventative.
 Available at your local pharmacy, Tecnu is a scrub that removes poison ivy and poison oak oil from your skin.
 Instead of having to leave the festival and receive treatment for your itchy rash, use this scrub and keep the festivities going.

 These items may seem odd, but they can significantly help your overall experience at Bonnaroo.
 If you plan on camping, you will want to maximize your sleep and regulate the temperature of your tent.
 Buy a silver tarp and set it up above the roof of your tent.
 This will reflect the rising sun and help keep you cooler the first few hours of the day.